Another Sunny, Hot, and Humid day ahead across North Alabama

 Happy Monday!
 Crank up the A/C and hydrate because we have more heat ahead today!

-Waking up to a very warm morning across the Valley today with temperatures into the low to mid 70s and high humidity.
+Waking up to a very warm morning across the Valley today with temperatures into the low to mid-70s and high humidity.
 Calm winds have left us with some areas of fog to watch out for this morning.
 The heat and humidity will remain high throughout the day today with temperatures climbing into the low 90s again.
 Add the humidity to that and we will feel like the mid to upper 90s.
 Should be a great day to get to the pool!
-Wind today will be breezy at times, gusting from the north at 10 to 20 mph.
+The wind today will be breezy at times, gusting from the north at 10 to 20 mph.

 Copyright 2021 WAFF.
 All rights reserved.